Friel2021/Employee-Tracker/README.md

 ![Github licence](http://img.shields.io/badge/license-MIT-blue.svg)

 ## Description
-This application was created to generate a team profile based on user input using the Inquirer module from Node.js and displaying the information on a newly created html page with a style sheet.
-This project demonstrates use of OOP and TDD using Jest.
+This application was created to generate an Employee tracker system based on user input using the Inquirer module from Node.js.
+An employer will be able to add departments, employees, and roles with their corresponding information using inquirer and prompts.

+The user will also be able to view the information thanks to integration with mySQL.

 ## Table of Contents
 * [Installation](#installation)